-- Details outlining the proposed project including: - Summary and detailed description of the proposed project. - Rationale and objectives underlying the project. - Detailed project timeline or work plan of the current project stage. - Timeline should begin after the intake closing date and have a Project End Date before December 31, 2026.
-Applicants should present a realistic work plan within this timeframe that accounts for the complex nature of infrastructure projects. - Note: Notification of results is generally 16 weeks after the intake closing date so plan accordingly if your project is dependent on this grant funding. - Description of alignment with CleanBC Better Buildings programs as applicable; for example, strategies for achieving greenhouse gas emissions reductions and energy efficiency improvements.
+- Details outlining the proposed project including: - Summary and detailed description of the proposed project. - Rationale and objectives underlying the project. - Detailed project timeline or work plan of the current project stage. - Timeline should begin after the application deadline(November 6, 2024) and have a Project End Date before December 31, 2027.
+Applicants should present a realistic work plan within this timeframe that accounts for the complex nature of infrastructure projects. - Note: Notification of results is generally 16 weeks after the application deadline so plan accordingly if your project is dependent on this grant funding.

-- List of any approvals and permits required to complete work on the project and a description of the phase of approvals the project is at or the steps the applicant plans to take to obtain approvals and permits. - Balanced project budget.
-Be sure to: - Use the Project Budget Table provided in the application. - Include detailed notes on the budget. - Indicate whether revenues are confirmed or pending. - Balance in-kind revenues with in-kind expenses. - Make sure your Amount Requested in the application matches the request amount in the Project Budget Table. - • - All required support material as listed below.
+- Description of alignment with CleanBC Better Buildings programs as applicable; for example, strategies for achieving greenhouse gas emissions reductions and energy efficiency improvements. - List of any approvals and permits required to complete work on the project and a description of the phase of approvals the project is at or the steps the applicant plans to take to obtain approvals and permits. - Balanced project budget.
+Be sure to: - Use the Project Budget Table provided in the Budget Tab of the application. - Include detailed notes on the budget. - Indicate whether revenues are confirmed or pending. - Balance in-kind revenues with in-kind expenses. - Make sure your Amount Requested in the application matches the request amount in the Project Budget Table. - All required support material as listed below.